dac392/BuyMe-DBMS-Java/docs/README.txt

 Default Customer Representative Credentials:

-	Username: Customer Rep
+	Username: Customer_Rep
 	Password: password

 ---------------------------

+DO NOT put whitespace into one's usernames.
+It breaks the system.

 When using Ecipse, one may have to add /webcontent the Deployment Assembly in order for the program to work.
 (This is after defining the project as a Web Java Project via the project's Properties.)

 Note that src/main/java/com/buyme/Database.java is where the SQL connector is made, and includes a preset username and password respectively on line 33.
 Change this to fit your local system's context instead.